Thue/rfwadmin/README.md

 Using command line interface
 ----------------------------

-You can use rfwadmin as a command line interface by doing "sudo /etc/init.d/minecraft_default.sh start".
+You can use rfwadmin as a command line interface by doing commands such as "sudo /etc/init.d/minecraft_default.sh start".
 Commands include "start", "stop", "restart", "list", "send_command save-all", "send_command op thuejk"; look it the bottom of /var/lib/minecraft/minecraft_base.sh for a list.
 The command line interface is a heavily modified version of mc-manager, much improved; I recommend always using the rfwadmin version over mc-manager, even if you don't need the web interface.
 To only use the command line interface without installing the rfwadmin web interface, simply don't install /var/www/index.php .

 About security
 --------------